Carrie's early life was magical, but her love of adventure and the unknown soon took her down darker paths. Destination: enlightenment.

 Often times, when sexual harassment, abuse, and assault come to light, people are forced to come to a harsh realization.
 It's the realization that a man that you and many other people may love, admire, and respect is a monster.

 These aren’t the monsters they show you in movies or on TV.
 They aren’t big, dumb, drunken, smelly, tattooed caricatures who lumber through life, destroying everyone in their path.
-You know those caricatures are portrayed as more wild animal than human.
+You know those caricatures are portrayed more as a wild animal than human.
 I can say, however, with absolute certainty— as a former victim of violent physical abuse— that monsters walk among you, like normal people, and you don’t see them because it’s uncomfortable to acknowledge the truth.
 You don’t see them because you don’t want to see them.

 Consider all the dads and stepdads who molest their kids, and the mothers who don’t report them.
 Think of the grandpas who molest their grandkids, and the grandmas, aunts, or uncles who turn a blind eye to it.
 What about brothers who rape their younger siblings and cousins or church pastors, Catholic priests, sports coaches, and Boy Scout leaders who put on charming faces to hide their dark intentions?